ashish-reddy-20-08/Superstore-EDA/README.md

 Duplicate observations most frequently arise during data collection and Irrelevant observations are those that don’t actually fit the specific problem that you’re trying to solve.

 - Redundant observations alter the efficiency by a great extent as the data repeats and may add towards the correct side or towards the incorrect side, thereby producing unfaithful results.
+- Irrelevant observations are any type of data that is of no use to us and can be removed directly.